History of SpaceX: Musk's personal ventures and founding

 After being ousted as the CEO of PayPal in late 2000, Elon Musk started to gain an interest in space exploration ventures.
-This spark of interest, according to Musk, came when he is being asked by his friend entrepreneur Adeo Ressi about his plan for the future after PayPal.
+This spark of interest, according to Musk, came when he was being asked by his friend entrepreneur Adeo Ressi about his plan for the future after PayPal.
 Musk looked up at NASA's website and was surprised that NASA did not have any concrete plan for a human mission to Mars.
 He then began to attend space conferences and provided funding for private space projects, which include The Planetary Society's solar sail and the Ansari X Prize crewed spaceflight competition.
 Musk also pledged US$100,000 to the Mars Society and was invited to be in its board of directors.
 As early as August 2001, in contemporary sources, Musk has publicly expressed his support for making humans an interplanetary species at the Mars Society's annual convention.
 The same month, Musk resigned from his position at Mars Society.

 According to Robert Zubrin, Mars Society's founder, he provided Musk contact to aerospace engineer Jim Cantrell as a technical adviser for the society's Mars Gravity Biosatellite project.
 From there, Musk, Cantrell, along with a few other engineers worked on Mars Oasis, a project that aimed to grow a plant in Martian soil as a publicity stunt for garnering interest to Mars missions.
 Mars Oasis project is independent from the Mars Society.
 Musk and his team travelled twice to Russia, once in October 2001 and another in February 2002 with Michael D. Griffin, to obtain a refurbished intercontinental ballistic missile to launch Mars Oasis.
 Both attempts failed – the missiles were outrageously priced by the ISC Kosmotras at $8 million per missile when queried, and the team was concerned that the price would go up even higher after the deal had been finalized.
 Reportedly, this is because Musk and his team were not regarded highly by the Russians.